Table of Contents

 How DMARC Works

 For a message to pass DMARC authentication, it must pass SPF authentication and SPF alignment and/or pass DKIM authentication and DKIM alignment.
 If a message fails DMARC, senders can instruct receivers on what to do with that message via a DMARC policy.
-There are three DMARC policies the domain owner can enforce: none (the message is delivered to the recipient and the DMARC report is sent to the domain owner), quarantine (the message is moved to a quarantine folder) and reject (the message is not delivered at all).
+There are three DMARC policies the domain owner can enforce: none (the message is delivered to the recipient, and the DMARC report is sent to the domain owner), quarantine (the message is moved to a quarantine folder) and reject (the message is not delivered at all).

 SPF authentication starts by identifying all legitimate IP addresses that should send email from a given domain and then publishes this list in the DNS.
-Before delivering a message, email providers will verify the SPF record by looking up the domain included in the “envelope from” address within the hidden technical header of the email.
+Before delivering a message, email providers verify the SPF record by looking up the domain included in the “envelope from” address within the hidden technical header of the email.
 If the IP address sending an email on behalf of this domain is not listed in the domain’s SPF record, the message fails SPF authentication.

 How to Create a DMARC Record

 - DMARC records are hosted on your DNS servers as TXT entries.
-Every host provider provides DNS access to customers, so you can add this TXT entry from the registrar where the domain was registered or in a dashboard provided by the website host.
-The steps to create a DMARC record are different based on the registrar or host, but the creation of the record is the same for every domain.
-After you authenticate into your host or registrar, create an DNS entry using the following steps:
+Every host provider grants DNS access to customers, so you can add this TXT entry from the registrar where the domain was registered or in a dashboard provided by the website host.
+The steps to create a DMARC record differ based on the registrar or host, but creating the record is the same for every domain.
+After you authenticate into your host or registrar, create a DNS entry using the following steps:

-- Name your record DMARC.
+- Name your record “DMARC”.
 In some host configurations, the domain name is automatically appended to the name.
 If it is not added automatically, name the record _dmarc.yourdomain.com.

 - Enter the value for your record.
 The following is an example value for DMARC:

-- v=DMARC1; p=none; rua=mailto:firstname.lastname@example.org
+v=DMARC1; p=none; rua=mailto:firstname.lastname@example.org.